Echeveria elegans [ech-eh-VER-ee-a ELL-eh-ganz] is a flowering, evergreen succulent type, native to the deserts of Mexico.

 What Is The Best Lighting and Temperature?

-Find a spot with full sun or partial sun.
+Find a spot with full sun or partial sun for your Mexican snowball plant.

-Echeveria Mexican snowball will handle some shade, but shouldn’t be kept completely in the shade, especially in coastal regions.
+Echeveria elegans will handle some shade, but shouldn’t be kept completely in the shade, especially in coastal regions.

-If you choose to grow it as a houseplant, keep it near a window that gets direct sunlight during a good portion of the day.
+If you choose to grow the Mexican rose succulent as a houseplant, keep it near a window that gets direct sunlight during a good portion of the day.

 While the plant can tolerate a range of temperatures, it’s recommended for USDA hardiness zones 9a to 11b.